Lynis, an introduction

 Comparison with other tools

-Lynis has a different way of doing things, so you have more flexibility.
+Lynis has a different way of doing things, so you gain more flexibility.
 After all, you should be the one deciding what security controls make sense for your environment.
-We have a small comparison with some other well known tools:
+Here are some comparisons with some other well-known tools.

 Bastille was for a long time the best known utility for hardening Linux systems.
 It focuses mainly on automatically hardening the system.